 Once you've set up MFA, you'll enter your University ID and password when accessing an UWA service, and will then receive an MFA prompt: respond to the prompt, you'll be able to access the service as you normally would.
 These prompts can be via a smartphone app (our recommended setup), SMS code or phone call - whatever works best for you.

 You won't get a prompt every time - they will typically occur when you're accessing UWA services from either a new device or new location.

 How to set up MFA

-A detailed guide is available below, which provides step-by-step instructions for our recommended MFA setup.
+The detailed guide below provides step-by-step instructions for our recommended MFA setup.
 It typically takes around 10 minutes to configure MFA, and you will need a smartphone and computer.